A 2022 Guide to Choosing a Patient Engagement Platform

 A patient engagement platform is a tool that allows patients to interact with their care providers via their mobile device, tablet, or computer.
-It bridges the gap between providers, patients, and third-party vendors and keeps patients involved in their care even when they’re not within the four walls of a hospital.
-It may also enable access to medical records and provide appointment reminders, self-scheduling, and delivery of patient education.
+It bridges the gap between providers, patients, and third-party patient engagement software companies and keeps patients involved in their care even when they’re not within the four walls of a hospital.

 Ultimately, a tool that isn’t used isn’t effective.
 Patients are looking for engagement platforms that meet them where they are — on their phones — and don’t require a separate login.

 In a 2018 report on patient engagement, KLAS Research observed, “Patients seem to respond much more favorably to patient outreach tools that push communication and education directly to their ever-present smartphones.”

 What to look for in a patient engagement platform: